Indonesian girl, 7, found dead after day-long quake rescue effort

 Issued on: Modified:

-Dozens of rescuers had spent most of Thursday using digging tools, hammers and their bare hands to clear debris in the delicate mission, which was suspended overnight until Friday morning.
+Dozens of rescuers had spent most of Thursday using digging tools, hammers and their bare hands to clear debris in the delicate mission, which was suspended overnight.

 The focus of the search had centred on her grandmother's house, across the road from the family home, where her mother believed she had been playing when the earthquake struck.